-In your coursework, you will learn about contemporary issues in the sport management industry and the role of sport, event management and recreation in society.
+In your classes, you will learn about contemporary issues in the sport management industry and the role of sport in society.
 Additional courses cover philosophies and the evolution of the sport management industry; the fundamentals of facility planning and maintenance; research methods and analytics; principles of special event programming; and marketing.
-SPT majors also take classes that examine concepts such as finance, accounting, communication, research strategies, and legal issues such as contracts, personal and product liability, negligence and risk management.
+SPT majors also take classes that examine concepts such as finance, accounting, communication, legal issues and leadership in sport.

 Elon students benefit from small classes, close attention from faculty, and experiential learning “beyond the classroom walls” through internships, undergraduate research, academic service learning, special events, and study abroad, as well as numerous other engaged learning opportunities.
 By the time you graduate, you will have the skills and experience necessary to pursue a wide range of career paths.

 Experienced, accessible faculty

 Faculty in the Department of Sport Management have years of varied, professional experience, and are dedicated to teaching and seeing students thrive.
 They are eager to help you find your professional path, or to offer assistance with course work.